We believe adventure creates resilience, early exploration fosters life-long curiosity, and time spent learning outdoors is never dull.

 While we sometimes snack on what is available in the garden, it is important to have everyone getting the appropriate amount of calories to build healthy energy.
 Please pack a snack for your student to re-energize after school.
-We recommend protein-based snacks like yogurt, lunch meat, or cheese and/or some sort of fruit or vegetable.
-If you are unable to provide a snack for your student, please contact Lauren@ecologyoutdoors.org.
+If you are in need of snack assistance for your student, please contact email@example.com.

 If school is closed for any reason, Garden Ecology Club will not meet.
 In the event of snow days, ECO will add make-up days in June to align with any PPS adjustments that extend the school year.

 ECO is unable to offer refunds but can provide credit if needed to be used at another time or in our summer.

 We will stay inside when the elements are unsafe; lightning/thunder, air quality, freezing temperatures, and accessive heat.

 Questions?
 Contact firstname.lastname@example.org

 Chloe our After School Coordinator is a grower of magic, imagination, empathy, and gardens.
 She is committed to empowering meaningful and playful relationships between children and the earth.
 Chloe has worked as a garden educator for summer camps, learning gardens, and public schools.
 She holds a Masters of Science from Portland State University's, Leadership for Sustainability Education program.
 She looks forward to exploring the fall season at Abernethy, in all its teachings and wonder.